Sanxia crash driver drove aimlessly for 20 minutes before incident: Police

 Yu had driven north from central Taiwan earlier that day.
 Surveillance footage showed he exited the freeway near Sanxia and spent about 20 minutes driving along local streets.

 He only began accelerating after turning from Xuecheng Road onto Guocheng Street.
-No other collisions or ramming attempts were seen before that, police said.
+No other ramming attempts were in other road sections, police said.

 Police refuted online claims that Yu deliberately targeted a female scooter rider, saying there was no indication of any interaction between them.